abcnorio/aas-mult/Readme.md

 - art
 - layout and professional graphics
 - fine-tuning of AI/ML models (creation of degradated material to match a training sample based on hi-res material)
-	- upscale fine-tuning can be done for various model archs (e.g. [real-esrgan](https://github.com/xinntao/Real-ESRGAN), ...), suitable to be applied by [neosr](https://github.com/neosr-project/neosr)
+	- upscale fine-tuning can be done for various model archs (e.g. [real-esrgan](https://github.com/xinntao/Real-ESRGAN), ...), easily applied by [neosr](https://github.com/neosr-project/neosr)
 	- remove old analogue TV/ (S)VHS)/ betacam, ... artifacts from images or videos without upscaling

 For AI/ML inference the [vsgan-tensorrt docker](https://github.com/styler00dollar/VSGAN-tensorrt-docker) engine is a good choice.
 It uses docker and the installation is therefor pretty straightforward.
 It requires a huge GPU whereas `ntsc-rs-cli` works multithreaded with CPU.
-For AI/ML preparation the script worked for more than 10k images without any failure or break.
+For AI/ML preparation of images the script worked for more than several 10k images without any failure or break.

+> [!IMPORTANT]
+> If someone uses the AI/ML approach the most crucial factor is the manual and visually selection of source images.
+If artifacts should be removed the model has to be trained on real hi-res images so there is enough material to learn the difference between degraded and non-degraded images.
+This means a lot of time to invest, but even with image quality scores one cannot circumvent the manual visual inspection of images.
+Keep also in mind that upscale fine-tuning expects to prepare the material into tiles (e.g. 512x512) so that the whole model fine-tuning fits into the VRAM.

 ## Overview

 The software [`ntsc-rs`](https://ntsc.rs) written in [`Rust`](https://www.rust-lang.org) allows users to simulate old analogue TV, (S)VHS, betacam, and other associated artifacts.
-Actually it should be named not as` ntsc*` but as **analog artifacts simulation**, because the artifacts e.g. by time degradation originally occur to PAL/ SECAM tapes as well as to NTSC tapes.
-And simulation pure analogue TV without any storage devices like video players can be done for PAL/ SECAM as well.
-The original work for `ntsc-rs` is the [composite video simulator](https://github.com/joncampbell123/composite-video-simulator).
+Actually it should be named not as` ntsc` but as **analog artifacts simulation**, because the artifacts e.g. due to normal decay of magnetic tape originally occurs to PAL/ SECAM tapes as well, not just to NTSC tapes.
+And simulating pure analogue TV without any storage devices like video tapes can be done for PAL/ SECAM as well.
+The original basic work for `ntsc-rs` was realized by the [composite video simulator](https://github.com/joncampbell123/composite-video-simulator).

-As a consequence of carefully applying the artifact related parameters to the original footage the outcome looks like an old (S)VHS tape/ TV/ ... with all visible and known artifacts in dependence to the degree previously configured.
-This work based on [composite-video-simulator](https://github.com/joncampbell123/composite-video-simulator) and [ntscqt](https://github.com/JargeZ/ntscqt) contains more and more sources of signal degradation.
-A short outline of typical artifacts along with screenshots can be found on the repos.
+As a consequence of carefully applying the artifact related parameters to the original footage the outcome looks like an old (S)VHS tape/ TV/ ... with all visible and known artifacts in dependence to the degree and intensity of its configuration.
+The sum of those configs equals a profile, a set of presets.

+Although `ntsc-rs` roots in [composite-video-simulator](https://github.com/joncampbell123/composite-video-simulator) and [ntscqt](https://github.com/JargeZ/ntscqt) it contains nowadays more and more sources of signal degradation.
+A short outline of typical artifacts along with screenshots can be found on the cited repos.
 Amongst those the typical characteristics of dot crawl, ringing, chroma/ luma delay error aka color bleeding, rainbow effects, chrominance noise, head switching noise, long/ extended play, luminance noise, and oversaturation can be simulated - to name only the most predominant artifacts.
 An extensive overview about video artficats can be found on the [AV artifact atlas](http://www.avartifactatlas.com/tags.html#video).
 The ultimate goal is to simulate every of those video artifacts.

 `ntsc-rs` works as GUI and now with a cli version.
 Configurations are stored in `.json` files, ie. simple text files.
 One can find on the discussion forum of the github repo of `ntsc-rs` a lot of profiles for certain historical environments like VHS, SVHS, betacam, analogue TV and much more - carefully selected and developed by users and uploaded by them.
-Further [down](XXXTODO) you can find a selection of published profiles.
+Further [down](#TODOXXX) you can find a selection of published profiles.
 All of them can be used for simulation.

 Some of the profiles may not include all newest parameters of `ntsc-rs`.
-For such cases one has to carefulyl re-view with the GUI and concrete material those parameters not covered by the `.json` profile.
+For such cases one has to re-check with the GUI for changes, and test those on real material to understand how those new parameters not covered by the `.json` profile works.

-This setup allows to script the unattended generation of a large (arbitrarry) number of images or videos within a certain variation based on probabilities (see [below for details](XXXTODO)).
+The setup here allows to script the unattended generation of a large (arbitrarry) number of images or videos with a certain variation based on probabilities (see [below for details](#TODOXXX)).
 The scripts were developed and tested under [Debian Linux](https://www.debian.org) (`bookworm`, `12.9`) using ['R'](https://cran.r-project.org) version `4.4.2`.

 ## Implementation